MacchuPichu/rclone-addon/README.md

 Change your_rclone_remote to the rclone remote in your config.

-Then you can add a Webdav Source to localhost:23457 in kodi to access your files.
+Then you can add a Webdav Source to localhost:23457 in kodi to access your files like this :
+  - Protocole : Serveur WebDAV (HTTP)
+  - Adresse du serveur : localhost
+  - Port : 23457

 Aide dans le fil : https://forum.kodi.tv/showthread.php?tid=354249